asreview/asreview/docs/source/lab/start.rst

 When you are using Windows, open `CMD.exe` and run the command.
 When you use MacOS or Linux, you can open `Terminal` and run the command.

-The information in the sections below is more advanced and not needed for the majority of the ASReview LAB users.
+Read the following sections for advanced options to start or configure ASReview LAB users.

 Command line arguments for starting ASReview LAB
 ------------------------------------------------

 ASReview LAB provides a powerful command line interface for running ASReview LAB with other options or even run tasks like simulations.
 For a list of available commands in ASReview LAB, type :code:`asreview lab --help`.

 :program:`asreview lab` launches the ASReview LAB software (the frontend).